s3L1mB/daastructure/activity2/README.md

 # Activities

 ## Task 1
+Discussed in group activity
 Refer to the following link.
 Discuss how the Recursive Fibonacci with Memoization works: https://www.cs.usfca.edu/~galles/visualization/DPFib.html

 ## Task 2
+Discussed in group activity
 The stair case problem can be solved based on the Fibonacci series.
 There is a simple implementations in `./src/staircase2.cpp`.

 - Explain how the code works.
 The following link might be useful: